Spatially covariant gravity with two degrees of freedom in the presence of an auxiliary scalar field: Hamiltonian analysis: Degeneracy Analysis

-At first glance, the determinant of the matrix $\mathcal{B}^{ab}$ may appear to be the matrix form of the first 2DOF condition.
-However, this is not the case.
-The 2DOF condition should be an equation satisfied by the action and should not contain conjugate momenta.
-Otherwise, we obtain a relation between the action and the conjugate momenta, which is in fact a constraint.
-Upon careful inspection, all elements of the matrix $\mathcal{B}^{ab}$ are independent of the conjugate momenta, except for $\mathcal{B}^{21}$, given by
+Apparently, the determinant of matrix $\mathcal{B}^{ab}$ is the matrix form of the first 2DOF condition.
+This is not the case.
+Because the 2DOF condition should be an equation that the action satisfies, and should not contain conjugate momentum.
+Otherwise, we get the relationship between the action and the conjugate momentum, which is actually a constraint.
+By careful observation, all elements of the matrix $\mathcal{B}^{ab}$ are independent of conjugate momentum, except of $\mathcal{B}^{21}$ given by